-'stigmatisation'.
+There is an irony in the fact that the term used to mark out someone for rejection is 'stigmatisation'.
 That is because the word comes from the Latin term used to describe the signs of anguish on the body of the dying Jesus: the nail marks in his hands and feet, the wounds where the thorns cut into his head, the hole pierced in his side.
+Signs of anguish on the body of the dying Jesus

-Thus, stigmatisation is a violation of human rights and contradicts the example of Jesus who did not stigmatise marginalised groups in his community.
+15 One Body, vol 1 p.10 16 One Body vol 1, p.9 Thus, stigmatisation is a violation of human dignity and contradicts the example of Jesus who did not stigmatise marginalised groups in his community.